 The four-day battle that followed saw a Russian shore party comprised of 150 soldiers, sailors and company men attempt to storm the nearby Tlingit village.
 They were joined by 400 allied Aleuts.
 Unfortunately for the attackers, the settlement’s defensive palisade, which had been reinforced all summer in anticipation of just such a retaliation, was too strong.
 The Tlingits managed to lay down heavy fire with muskets acquired from British and French traders and even managed to get off a few shots from a cannon supplied to them by the Hudson’s Bay Company.
 The assault was a failure; 12 Russians were killed.

 Baranov, who himself was wounded in the action, responded with a naval artillery bombardment of the camp that lasted for four days.

 The Tlingit sustained an unknown number of casualties in the attack and ended up calling for a truce.
 In the aftermath of the battle, the band evacuated the region altogether.
 They would return in the 1820s.

 The Russians re-established their base on the island, eventually moving their Alaskan capital there in 1808.
 Sitka became a bustling frontier town for the Russians boasting an administrative nerve centre and a lively cultural scene.
 The small city would continue to thrive for decades.
 From Sitka, the Tsar would go on to establish small trading outposts on Hawaii and even the coast of California.

-In the 1860s, the Russians would hand control of the region over to the United States.
+In the 1860s, the Russians would cede control of the entire region over to the United States.